 Metallicity appears to be the factor regarding whether a star remains in the clump: they are generally not low metallicity stars.
 It also depends upon their previous main-sequence spectral class

-Red clump stars, like HB stars, have passed through the RGB (for which they needed at least half a MSun as main sequence stars) and have begun helium fusion (triple alpha process) in the core, with a surrounding shell of hydrogen fusion.
-After this stage, a core of carbon (product of the triple-alpha fusion) has accumulated to the point that the helium fusion is in a surrounding shell, and they enter the asymptotic giant branch (AGB) stage.
+Red clump stars, like HB stars, have passed through the RGB (for which they needed a mass of at least half a MSun as main sequence stars) and have begun helium fusion (triple alpha process) within the core, with a surrounding shell of hydrogen fusion.
+After the red clump stage, when a core of carbon (product of the triple-alpha fusion) has accumulated to the point that the helium fusion is in a surrounding shell, they enter the asymptotic giant branch (AGB) stage.